aytacworld/windows.dotfiles/readme.md

 5. browser<br />
     Using MS Edge, as it wasn't possible to install another browser, so using the default installed browser.
+6. neomvim tree-sitter
+    Can't install this tool(using scoop), as it depends on 7zip, and it is blocked.